 Our Portascanner® range, originally designed for use in quantifying watertightness on marine and naval vessels, now includes instrumentation designed to monitor and quantify air flow.
 Ultrasonic technology has the benefit of being able to locate and map air leaks invisible to the naked eye without the need to pressurise the environment being tested.
 Thus, potential pathways for the transfer of airborne particles (such as viruses, bacteria, mould, VOCs, and chemicals) across the partitions between spaces can be detected, quantified, reported, and rectified.

-The Portascanner® COVID-19 is a unique ultrasonic technology from Coltraco Ultrasonics capable of identifying the exact location of any leak site within a structure, measuring the physical size of the leak, calculating the airflow rate through it, and estimating the air permeability of the structure or room as a whole.
+The Portascanner® COVID-19 (supplied with the Portascanner® AIRTIGHT) is a unique ultrasonic technology from Coltraco Ultrasonics capable of identifying the exact location of any leak site within a structure, measuring the physical size of the leak, calculating the airflow rate through it, and estimating the air permeability of the structure or room as a whole.

 The Portascanner® COVID-19 is designed for use in the following environments: